-- Gymnastics: This term encompasses all forms of gymnastics activities, sessions, training, and competitions, including all disciplines recognised by IGA (such as Acrobatics, Aerobics, Recreational Gymnastics, TeamGym, Disability Gymnastics, Preschool, Men's Artistic, Rhythmic, Trampolining & DMT, Tumbling, Women's Artistic) and related activities like freestyle gymnastics. - Pain: Defined as an unpleasant sensory and emotional experience linked to actual or potential tissue damage, or described in terms of such damage. - Injury: Refers to tissue damage or disturbance of normal physical function resulting from sudden or repetitive transfer of kinetic energy. - Illness: Any complaint or disorder experienced by a gymnast, not arising from injury, encompassing health-related issues affecting physical (e.g., influenza), mental (e.g., depression), or social well-being, or loss of essential elements (air, water, warmth). - Physical health: Refers to the normal functioning of the body. - Emotional health: The capacity to manage both positive and negative emotions effectively. - Mental health: Describes the way individuals think, feel, and behave. - Gaslighting: The act of manipulating someone to doubt their own perception of reality.
+- Gymnastics: This term encompasses all forms of gymnastics activities, sessions, training, and competitions, including all disciplines recognised by IGA. - Pain: Defined as an unpleasant sensory and emotional experience linked to actual or potential tissue damage, or described in terms of such damage. - Injury: Refers to tissue damage or disturbance of normal physical function resulting from sudden or repetitive transfer of kinetic energy. - Illness: Any complaint or disorder experienced by a gymnast, not arising from injury, encompassing health-related issues affecting physical (e.g., influenza), mental (e.g., depression), or social well-being, or loss of essential elements (air, water, warmth). - Physical health: Refers to the normal functioning of the body. - Emotional health: The capacity to manage both positive and negative emotions effectively. - Mental health: Describes the way individuals think, feel, and behave. - Gaslighting: The act of manipulating someone to doubt their own perception of reality. - Return to Play: The phased process by which an athlete resumes full activity following injury or illness, based on medical guidance. - Reasonable Adjustments: Changes made to accommodate injury, illness, or disability, under the Equality Act 2010.